-To consult the collections, contact a librarian by calling (212) 822-7315 or emailing email@example.com.
-The Library is open by appointment Tuesday, Thursday, and Friday, 10:00 a.m. – 4:45 p.m., and Wednesday, 10:00 a.m. – 6:45 p.m.
+The Library is currently closed to readers and visitors.
+To speak with a librarian, please call (212) 822-7315 or email firstname.lastname@example.org.
+When we are able to accept visits, the Library is open by appointment Tuesday, Thursday, and Friday, 10:00 a.m. – 4:45 p.m., and Wednesday, 10:00 a.m. – 6:45 p.m.

 Thanks for the follow.
 This blog looks like a great resource.
 I’m looking forward to reading more of your fascinating posts!